Illustrated Guide to Common Animals of the East Bay Hills

 As trained zoologists, Chris Carmichael, Associate Director of Collections & Horticulture, and I were immediately captivated by an idea brought to us last year by docent Michael Chinn to create a guide to the animals of the Garden.
 Our rich fauna has always been a source of interest for visitors (besides the ever popular birds and bees, few children can resist the abundance of newts in winter and lizards in summer); but the only resources were the commercial guides, typically focused on a single group of animals, like birds, reptiles or butterflies.

 As the project evolved, our goal was to provide a single general reference to all the common animals of the Garden, which basically encompass the fauna of the surrounding East Bay Hills.
-The result was a laminated field guide with beautiful original illustrations of 10 reptiles, 5 amphibians, 18 mammals, 61 birds and 21 insects plus the banana slug.
+The result is a field guide with beautiful original illustrations of 10 reptiles, 5 amphibians, 18 mammals, 61 birds and 21 insects plus the banana slug.
 Illustrations were provided by local artist Dana Gardner, already widely experienced in producing such field guides.
 This is a first of its kind for us and we hope will further heighten the appreciation for all that is wonderful about our environment.
-These efforts were supported by gifts from the Leo O. Dorji fund and Tom and Karen Mulvaney.
+These efforts were supported by gifts from Tom and Karen Mulvaney.